stoqey/sslatt/README.md

 - `src/components/logo`: logo and load screen animation
 - `.env`: default environment variables

 You have access to the whole code source if you need further customization.
-The provided code is only example for you to start your project.
-The sky is the limit 🚀.

-You also require to run the command each time you want to update the database schema.

 ### Contributions